-1. The interlock key identifier will be the same for all interlocks associated with the system.
-Thus, for a system with four breakers interlocked with four locks and three keys, all four interlocks and keys have the same identifier.

-2. Process codes are not utilized as key interlocks could span over multiple process areas.
+- 1. The interlock key identifier will be the same for all interlocks associated with the system.
+Thus, for a system with four breakers interlocked with four locks and three keys, all four interlocks and keys have the same identifier. - 2.
+Area Codes are not utilized as key interlocks could span over multiple areas.